John Hindle Drive

 When complete, the extension of John Hindle Drive will improve traffic flow and travel times by creating alternate access to the UBCO campus while diverting traffic from Highway 97, Glenmore Road and Sexsmith Road.
 Overall, these improvements will increase safety and efficiency for area commuters, pedestrians and cyclists.

 The preliminary design for the final 1.6 km section of road has recently been completed by the City of Kelowna, with final design and construction work to be delivered by the Provincial Ministry of Transportation and Infrastructure.
-Construction is anticipated to begin in fall of 2015 with completion scheduled late in 2017.
+Construction is anticipated to begin in Spring 2016 with completion scheduled late in 2017.

 - The Province of British Columbia is providing up to $3.5 million towards this project.